saitoshi/CodingInterviewQuestions/README.md

 ## Problem 06 Fizz Buzz

 For a program console log numbers from 1 to n, but for multiples of three show "fizz" and five print "buzz".
 For number that is a multiple of three and five show "fizzbuzz".

+## Problem 07 Array Chunking

+Given an array and chunk size, divide the array into a subarray where each array is length of the given size